ossimc82/fabiano-swagger-of-doom/README.md

 - sebastianfra12 for some more behaviors
 - Kieron for making 1 behavior
 - everyone else that have contributed to this project on mpgh or any other site

+And you are not "WintersQ" and "I Don't Love You" on MPGH